burriach/edlab/content/authors/ruben-olmo/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- PhD Students
 ---

-BSc student supervised by Prof. Francesc Sabater and Dr. Marcos Fernández-Martínez.
-Miquel Bes studied how bryophyte species are distributed along a gradient of water chemistry and climate.
+Ruben Olmo will soon start his PhD supervised by Prof. Xavier Domene from the Unit of Edaphology and Dr. Marcos Fernández Martínez from the EDM.